practicingruby/sandal.github.com/support.markdown

 before they becomes publicly available.</p>

 <p>If you would prefer to help me out generally without expecting
-anything in return, you could alternatively join my <a href="http://majesticseacreature.com/network.html">supporter network</a>.
+anything in return, you are welcome to join my my <a href="http://majesticseacreature.com/network.html">supporter network</a>.
  Small monthly gifts from Ruby community members have helped both Mendicant University and Practicing Ruby stay afloat since early